Dive Deep Series: Sync.Map in Golang

 If the key is not found in the

-map, the go-routine immediately proceeds to the slow path by acquiring themu
+readmap, the go-routine immediately proceeds to the slow path by acquiring themumutex.It checks the

-map.
-If the key is still not found, it creates a newentry
+dirtymap.
+If the key is still not found, it creates a newentrywith an Active state and adds it to thedirtymap.The

 A go-routine calls